ispyb/ispyb-js-api/js/proposal/proposal.md

 #### getSessionsByDateAndBeamline(startDate, endDate, beamline)
-It retrieves a list of sessions by start, end and beamline Format of start and end date is YYYYMMDD
+It retrieves a list of sessions by start, end and beamline.
+Format of start and end date is YYYYMMDD
 ```
 /{token}/proposal/session/date/{startDate}/{endDate}/list?beamline={2}